Shoma Uno defends national title despite free skate struggles | The Japan Times

 Mitsuki Sumoto, this season’s Japan junior champion and the Junior Grand Prix Final bronze medalist, was sixth with 225.76.

-The official announcement of the Japan Olympic team members for the Pyeongchang Games is scheduled for later Sunday evening following a meeting of Japan Skating Federation officials.
+The official announcement of the Japan Olympic team members for the Pyeongchang Games was made following a meeting of Japan Skating Federation officials after the men’s free skate.

-With Satoko Miyahara having qualified automatically via her victory in the women’s event on Saturday night, the only question remaining is whether second-place finisher Kaori Sakamoto or Wakaba Higuchi, who was fourth, will get the ticket to South Korea.